Audio Unit Development Fundamentals

 If you choose to add copy protection to your audio unit, it’s especially important to consider the audio unit’s opening sequence.
 The time for copy protection is during audio unit initialization—not instantiation.
 Therefore, you put copy protection code into an override of the

 Initialize method from the SDK’s

 AUBase superclass.
 You do not put copy protection code into an audio unit’s constructor.

 Here is a scenario where this matters.
 Suppose a user doesn’t have the required hardware dongle for your (copy protected) audio unit.
-Perhaps he left it at home when he brought his laptop to a performance.
+Perhaps they left it at home when they brought their laptop to a performance.
 If your audio unit invokes its copy protection on instantiation, this could prevent a host application from opening.
 If your audio unit invokes its copy protection on initialization, as recommended, the performer could at least use the host application.

 An audio unit can be instantiated any number of times by a host application and by any number of hosts.
 More precisely, the Component Manager invokes audio unit instantiation on behalf of host applications.
 The Component Manager infrastructure ensures that each audio unit instance exists and behaves independently.

 You can demonstrate multiple instantiation in AU Lab.
 First add one instance of the AUParametricEQ effect unit to an AU Lab document, as described above in Tutorial: Using an Audio Unit in a Host Application.
 Then invoke the pop-up menus in additional rows of the Effects section in the Player track.
 You can add as many one-band parametric equalizers to the track as you like.
 Each of these instances of the audio unit behaves independently, as you can see by the varied settings in the figure: